seatedro/ellm.nvim/README.md

+# ellm.nvim
+This is literally just a fork of the goated [kznllm.nvim](https://github.com/chottolabs/kznllm.nvim) repo, but with incremental features that i personally want.
+Go star that repo if you want to show support.

+# Original README
 Based on [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) - but it'll probably diverge quite a bit from the original state.

 - adds some docstring annotations